owjd03/tp/docs/DeveloperGuide.md

 * 3c.
 The given name matches with 2 or more client

     * 3c1.
-ClientCore shows a list of matching clients with their index and prompt FA to view based on index instead of name.
+ClientCore shows an error message and prompt FA to view based on index instead of name.

       Use case resumes at step 2.